Sikhism and homosexuality: Current discussion

 Although the topic of homosexuality in Sikhism is taboo, the younger generation is looking to the internet for answers.
 The internet has become a new way for young Sikhs, born inside and outside of India, to discuss religion and current issues anonymously.
 The internet allows people access to information without the discomfort of talking about it within the community.
 The internet has become a tool for young Sikhs to get information about current issues that may not be discussed directly within their communities.

 Certain individuals use the internet to discuss homosexuality in the community.
 A Sikh, Manjinder Singh, describes his experiences as a gay Sikh man, using his own platform on YouTube to reach a wider audience in an attempt to generate dialogue in the community that begins by defining what it means to be queer.
 In one of his videos, he has a conversation with his mother about homosexuality in Punjabi.
-This video defines what it means to be gay, lesbian, bisexual, and being transgender in Punjabi and is targeted to the audience that doesn't necessarily understand the different sexual and gender identities.
-Other famous Sikh YouTube stars such Sikh Canadian comedian Jus Reign (Jasmeet Singh), and Lilly Singh have openly voiced their support for LGBT rights.
-In fact, Lilly Singh announced her bisexuality on Youtube.
+This video defines what it means to be gay, lesbian, bisexual, and being transgender in Punjabi and is targeted to an audience that does not necessarily understand different sexual and gender identities.
+Other famous Sikh YouTubers such Sikh Canadian comedian Jus Reign (Jasmeet Singh), and Lilly Singh have openly voiced their support for LGBT rights.
+In fact, Lilly Singh announced her bisexuality on YouTube.

-In January 2005, the Jathedar (custodian) of Sri Akal Takht Sahib, Amritsar, Punjab, India, the highest seat of Sikh temporal-religious (miri-piri) authority for interpreting Sikh teachings, issued an edict denouncing same-sex marriages, and urging the worldwide Sikh community not to allow such marriages to take place at any Gurdwara."
+In January 2005, the Jathedar (leader) of Sri Akal Takht Sahib, Amritsar, Punjab, India, the highest seat of Sikh temporal-religious (miri-piri) authority for interpreting Sikh teachings, issued an edict denouncing same-sex marriages, and urging the worldwide Sikh community not to allow such marriages to take place at any Gurdwara.
 This was in response to clarification sought from Sikhs in Canada as similar legislation was being discussed and consulted on in Canada.

-Identity

-Identity formation

-Both the Sikh identity and sexual identities affect a person's self concept and how they relate to their community.
-Like other religions, Sikhism strives to cultivate a sense of identity through religious practices, but in Sikhism, there is a shared common physical identity too.
-Through the process of identity formation, people begin to build a sense of individuality that allows them to find communities of people that they identify with.
-Identity formation at the intersection of Sikh and sexual identities has not been a focus of many studies.
-As the Sikh diaspora starts forming in places like Britain, some researchers are interested in understanding how these ethnic, religious, and sexual identities affect one's self-concept.
-Many queer Sikhs find it difficult to reconcile their religious identity with their sexual identity.